jvanlier/teslacamerge/README.md

 ## Future

 - Parallelize across dirs.
 Speed things up a bit.
 Should be doable with ProcessPoolExecutor.
-- Make the number of minutes to look back configurable (currently hardcoded to 3).
+- Make the number of minutes to look back configurable.
 - Dynamic timelapse using object detection.
 Speed up if nothing is going on.
 - Embed TeslaFi data: especially location would be nice.